amble & northumberland

 entirely new main street.
 This was located on a new planned site to the east of

-crowned the same year.
+was crowned the same year.
 Although most buildings in Queen Street were

-residential

-and built to a superior level of design and quality to the original village,
+residential and built to a superior level of design and quality to the original village,

-some were

-built as shops and others built as, or soon becoming, public houses such as the
+some were built as shops and others built as, or soon becoming, public houses

-boys and girls was also built not far away.
-Although according to the OS map the nearby Ship Inn seems to be
+for boys and girls was also built not far away.
+Although according to the OS map the nearby Ship Inn seems

-stuck out on a limb, it was in fact placed on a chosen site in the proposed extension of Queen Street that had
+to be stuck out on a limb, it was in fact placed on a chosen site in the proposed extension of Queen Street

-staithes were cleared in 1969/70.
-The Metal Bridge over Dilston Terrace went in the 1970s and the Church
+the staithes were cleared in 1969/70.
+The Metal Bridge over Dilston Terrace went in the 1970s and the

-Street Assembly Rooms in 1981.
-The nearby village of Radcliffe was cleared in 1971 to make way for open-cast
+Church Street Assembly Rooms in 1981.
+The nearby village of Radcliffe was cleared in 1971 to make way for

-mining of coal in the area, and its residents were moved into new public housing south of the old railway lines
+open-cast mining of coal in the area, and its residents were moved into new public housing south of the old